 Online shopping is only becoming more popular, which means that online shopping scams are also on the rise.

 There are thousands of new and trendy online shops offering unique products.
-But when shopping on a new site, it can be hard to tell if what you're getting is the real deal or a disappointment
+But when shopping on a new site, it can be hard to tell if what you're getting is the real deal or a disappointment.

 Too many people fall victim to online shopping scams.
 You might pay expecting one item and receive a cheap copy of the original.
 Or you might end up without a product at all.
 This makes it even more important to shop with the Mulberry browser extension, so you can have your product repaired or replaced if it falls short of your expectations.

 Here are 6 tips of things all customers should look for to avoid scams when shopping online.